dan-leo/masters/thesis/v8/4_results.md

 [](../../../masters/code/tests/plotterk/Signal_power_energy_plot.png)

 (A) Attenuation zones per decade evident.
 (B) Vodacom energy consumption up to 10 times greater, excluding outliers.
 (C) All tests show variation in energy consumption except eDRX.
-(D) Vodacom at mostly ECL Class 1, yet MTN has varied ECL.
+(D) Vodacom at mostly ECL class 1, yet MTN has varied ECL.

 [](../../../masters/code/tests/plotterk/Signal_power_energy_outliers.png)

-Energy outliers mainly from Vodacom at ECL Class 1 and the COPS, PTAU or UDP packet test.
+Energy outliers mainly from Vodacom at ECL class 1 and the COPS, PTAU or UDP packet test.

 All in all, Vodacom uses up to 40 times (200 Joules) more than MTN (up to 5 Joules).